conceptofproof/conceptofproof.github.io/_posts/2016-08-10-let's-resize-and-store-all-our-app-image-uploads-in-the-cloud.md

 ~~~
 {
   "Version": "2012-10-17",
   "Statement": [
     {
       "Sid": "PublicReadGetObject",
       "Effect": "Allow",
       "Principal": "*",
       "Action": "s3:GetObject",
       "Resource": "arn:aws:s3:::mybucket/*"
     }
   ]
 }
 ~~~

-Next you can generate a key and secret key for the root user but for security reasons it's advised to (create new IAM users)[https://console.aws.amazon.com/iam/home#users].
+Next you can generate a key and secret key for the root user but for security reasons it's advised to [create new IAM users](https://console.aws.amazon.com/iam/home#users).

 Then we need to generate an Access Key for that user (you will only have one oppurtunity to download or save the secret key before the modal closes)